 Wound cleansing aims to remove excess exudate, dressing remnants and non-viable tissue from the wound to promote healing and reduce infection risk.
 Appropriate wound cleansing can remove the local barriers to healing and is an essential element in wound management.
 This seemingly basic and simple procedure can be quite complex and requires assessment and an understanding of the person and their wound.

 Whilst there is a focus on the products and solutions suitable for wound cleansing, there is a lack of practical guidance on how to actually cleanse wounds.
 Utilising the appropriate processes for wound cleansing will benefit patients.

 - Wounds dressed using the correct aseptic technique will have fewer adverse outcomes compared to those dresses with improper technique

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.

-Sue works as the Nurse Practitioner Wound Management for RDNS SA.
+Sue works as a community-based nurse practitioner: wound management in Adelaide.
 Sue has worked in wound management since 1987 and has extensive clinical experience managing persons with a variety of acute and chronic wounds.
-Sue provides clinical wound management, including clinical consultancy services, develops and delivers wound management education and is involved in the development of wound management tools, policies and procedures.
-Sue has been actively involved in the wound management professional association at a national and local level for many years.
+Sue provides clinical consultancy services, develops and delivers wound management education and is involved in the development of wound management tools, policies and procedures.
+Sue has been actively involved in the wound management professional body at a national and local level for a number of years.
 Sue has undertaken clinical research and published and presented locally, nationally and internationally.
-Sue has been involved in the development of several national and international guidelines.
+Sue has been involved in the development of several national and international guidelines and is active on several state and national committees.
 Sue is passionate about improving the life of persons with a wound and empowering others to deliver best practice in wound management.
 See Educator Profile